 📍 Jumping Rock is a 30-foot boulder where boaters gather to float, swim, and watch a few daring climbers jump (feet first only) into the lake from above.

-📍 Waterfall Cove (also known as Party Cove or Party Falls) is perhaps the most popular place on Lake Keowee, where the sound of boat engines is replaced by the roar of a towering waterfall.
+📍 Party Cove Falls is perhaps the most popular place on Lake Keowee, where the sound of boat engines is replaced by the sounds of a cascading waterfall.
 Watercraft gather ‘round, making for a festive flotilla.
 Anchor your boat, take a refreshing dip, and climb to the top of the falls.

 MAKE A SPLASH